stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 Hands now free, I awkwardly clambered down to the dusty floor, and prepared to inspect my prize.

   Kneeling in the gritty dust, I swung the case around and rested it in front of me.
-My hands shook, and I dreaded to draw out the book within almost as much as I longed&mdash;and felt compelled&mdash;to do so.
+My hands shook, and I dreaded to draw out the book within almost as much as I longed--and felt compelled--to do so.
 It had very gradually become clear to me what I ought to find, and this realisation nearly paralysed my faculties.
-If the thing were there&mdash;and if I were not dreaming&mdash;the implications would be quite beyond the power of the human spirit to bear.
+If the thing were there--and if I were not dreaming--the implications would be quite beyond the power of the human spirit to bear.
 What tormented me most was my momentary inability to feel that my surroundings were a dream.
-The sense of reality was hideous&mdash;and again becomes so as I recall the scene.
+The sense of reality was hideous--and again becomes so as I recall the scene.

   At length I tremblingly pulled the book from its container and stared fascinatedly at the well-known hieroglyphs on the cover.
 It seemed to be in prime condition, and the curvilinear